 Moving on towards the Cathedral you will find the Museum of modern art MACAY – The interesting building has been constructed to become the archbishop’s palace upon the request of Fray Diego de Landa, at the time Archbishop of Yucatan.
 During the time the beautiful palace underwent different refurbishing and changes.
 In 1824 was used as University of secondary teachings and in 1867 it became College of San Idelfonso.

-In 1916 the newly appointed governor Salvador Alvarado demanded the separation from the cathedral and from any religious relationship and had it transformed into a neoclassical building with military symbols and european influences.
+In 1916 the newly appointed governor Salvador Alvarado demanded the separation from the cathedral and from any religious relationship and had it transformed into a neoclassical building with military symbols and European influences.
 He was a supporter of liberal ideas and promoter of arts and literature that was accessible to the entire community although he didn’t actually manage to accomplish his noble purpose and the place went through years of misuse and decadence.
-Eventually the INHA, National institute of Anthropology and History, took the lead and finally , with a cooperation with a private initiatives, it was transformed into a museum of modern art.
+Eventually, the INHA, National Institute of Anthropology and History, took the lead and finally, with a cooperation with private initiatives, it was transformed into a museum of modern art.

 Each year, the MACAY Museum in Mérida mounts a new sculpture installation, featuring works from Mexico and one other chosen country.
 Each exhibit remains for ten months of the year.

-The Palacio de Gobierno ( Governor palace) an important piece of history as its wall are painted by local artist Fernando Pacheco whose art is mainly based on representing Mayan history.
+The Palacio de Gobierno ( Governor palace) an important piece of history as its wall is painted by local artist Fernando Pacheco whose art is mainly based on representing Mayan history.

 If you continue on that road (avenida 60 and turn right into calle 49 you will end up straight at the beginning of Paseo Montejo – a boulevard built right after the boming henequen period, to mimic the Champs Elysees in Paris and flanked by trees and several opulent mansions owned by the wealthy Yucatan of the 19th century, some of them now turned into museums and art galleries or offices.
 Some houses are on sale, in case you were thinking to move to the fancy and aristocratic Merida. 🙂